Trusted WordPress tutorials, when you need them most.

 The majority of the incorrect URLs will be images, files, embeds, and other data stored in your WordPress database.
 Let’s fix them first.

-All what you need to do is find all mentions of your old website URL in the database that started with http and replace it with your new website URL that starts with https.
+You need to find all mentions of your old website URL in the database that start with http and replace them with your new website URL that starts with https.

-You can easily do this by installing and activating the Better Search Replace plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+You can easily do this by installing and activating the Search & Replace Everything plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit Tools » Better Search Replace page.
+Upon activation, you need to visit the Tools » WP Search & Replace page.
 Under the ‘Search’ field, you need to add your website URL with http.
 After that, add your website URL with https under the ‘Replace’ field.

 Below that, you will see all your WordPress database tables.
 You need to select all of them to run a thorough check.

-The plugin will now search your WordPress database for URLs starting with http and replace them with secure https URLs.
+The plugin will now search your WordPress database for the URLs starting with http and replace them with secure https URLs.
 It may take a while, depending on your WordPress database size.

 Fixing Mixed Content Errors in WordPress Theme